ganastasatos/image_classification/README.md

-# image_classification
+# Face Gender Classification

-## This repo contains face images of men and women for gender (binary) classification.
-There are 33147 images for the the training set and 3300 images for the test set.
+## This repo contains all necessary python scripts and instructions to run the models for face Gender Classification.